On the notion of scalar product for finite-dimensional diffeological vector spaces: Introduction

 Finally, a disclaimer: a lot of what is written here might be of a kind of implicit knowledge for people working in the area.
 Part of the aim of this paper is to collect these facts in one place, and to make explicit what is implicit elsewhere.\footnote{Putting an interesting statement as an exercise in a book is just an invitation for somebody to re-discover it in good faith.
 Just sayin'.}

 \paragraph{Acknowledgments} Some of the best things in life happen by chance: a chance encounter, a chance phrase, a chance look...
 This sounds trivial, but what is surprising is that I found this true of professional life as well; some of my most productive moments came about by chance.
-The very existence of this work is due to chance, and for it, I would like to thank the people who, incidentally, are also responsible for some of the best moments in the last couple of years (all of them, of course, due to chance).
-These people are: Prof. Riccardo Zucchi, Prof. Patrick Iglesias-Zemmour, Prof. Danilo De Rossi.
+The very existence of this work (and those that followed it) is due to chance, and for it, I would like to thank the people who, incidentally, are also responsible for some of the best moments in the last couple of years (all of them, of course, due to chance).
+These people are Prof. Riccardo Zucchi and Prof. Patrick Iglesias-Zemmour.
 I also would like to thank all the participants of the workshop ``On Diffeology etc.'' (Aix en Provence, June 24-26, 2015) where I had my first opportunity to discuss the reasoning that is at the origin of this paper.